AUTHOR: BABLI

 Cryptocurrency

-Cryptocurrency payments, using digital currencies like Bitcoin or Ethereum, are growing in popularity due to their decentralized nature.
+Cryptocurrency payments, using digital currencies like Bitcoin or Ethereum, are growing in popularity due to their decentralised nature.
 Blockchain technology typically processes these transactions without the need for traditional financial intermediaries.

 Challenges in Payment Transaction Processing